-Jobseeker's Allowance: Sunday is treated as a day of employment and taken into account when calculating the amount of Jobseeker's Allowance you will qualify for.
+Jobseeker's Allowance: Sunday is treated as a day of employment and is considered when calculating the amount of Jobseeker's Allowance for which you will qualify.
 Income from employment on a Sunday will be assessed as means when calculating entitlement to Jobseeker's Allowance.

-Jobseeker's Benefit/Jobseeker's Benefit (Self-Employed): Sunday is treated as a day of employment and taken into account when calculating the amount of Jobseeker's Benefit/Jobseeker's Benefit (Self-Employed) you will qualify for.
-Where a person in receipt of Jobseeker's Benefit/Jobseeker's Benefit (Self-Employed) is working for part of a week, the payment entitlement will be based on a 5-day week.
+Jobseeker's Benefit/Jobseeker's Benefit (Self-Employed): Sunday is treated as a day of employment and is considered when calculating the amount of Jobseeker's Benefit/Jobseeker's Benefit (Self-Employed) for which you will qualify.
+Where a person, in receipt of Jobseeker's Benefit/Jobseeker's Benefit (Self-Employed), is working for part of a week, the payment entitlement will be based on a 5-day week.
 This means that you will lose 1/5 of your weekly payment for each day that you work - see Chapter 4 for more information.